-- your experiences during pregnancy, delivery and your baby’s early life
+- your experiences during pregnancy, labour and your baby’s early life

 - how you tend to respond to stress and change

-- how much support you have from your partner, friends, family and health professionals.
-(Find out more about support at home from the community healthcare team.)
+- how much support you have from family members and friends (find out more about support at home from the community healthcare team)